SoNapa, So Not

 While the name is supposed to evoke places—Sonoma and Napa—known for savory cuisine, the new Maitland restaurant doesn’t even come close to them.

-The Coombsville chicken looks good but comes
+The Coombsville chicken looks good but comes up short.

 Two of the most inventive, daring and creative food and wine regions in the country are Sonoma and Napa counties in Northern California.
 The home of world-famous chefs such as Thomas Keller, Michael Chiarello and Sondra Bernstein, and producer of some of the best wines in the world, the very names of their areas elicit visions of casual elegance, super-fresh produce and meticulous preparation.